- Kennel cough is a contagious disease in dogs characterized by a persistent cough of several days.

 You should bring your dog to the veterinarian if he is not eating for more than 24 hours, vomiting, experiences a significant decrease in activity, weakness, trouble breathing, yellow-green eye or nose discharge, or any other concerns that do not improve within 48 hours.

 None of the viruses that cause kennel cough have antiviral medications (medications that kill the virus).
-Antibiotics can kill the bacteria involved in kennel cough, but bacteria are not always involved.
+Antibiotics can kill the bacteria involved in kennel cough, but that’s not always necessary.

 Types of antibiotics that may be prescribed include: